nikolaaswillaert/ImmoElizaDataAnalysis/README.md

 No dropping / replacing needed - All values are filled out

 #### 3.4 number_rooms
+No dropping / replacing needed - All values are filled out

 #### 3.5 living_area
+ASSUMPTION: We have 1054 rows with NaN - 5.41% of the total Replacing the NaN values with the mean values of living_area grouped by property_subtype

 #### 3.6 kitchen
+ASSUMPTION: A lot of NaN values.
+We can convert these NaN values AND the '0' values to 'NOT_DEFINED'

 #### 3.7 furnished

 #### 3.8 fireplace
 ASSUMPTION: raw data has -1 values.
 These -1 values can be changed to 0.